ajax-crypto/glimmer/README.md

 ```

 Custom widgets can be added by either combining existing widgets in a layout with custom data binding or
-can be done by implement the `ICustomWidget` interface, and providing it through `UIConfig::CustomWidgetProvider` member.
+can be done by implement the `glimmer::ICustomWidget` interface, and providing it through `glimmer::UIConfig::CustomWidgetProvider` member.

 ```c++
 struct ICustomWidget